mllg/checkmate/README.md

 * [checkChoice](http://mllg.github.io/checkmate/man/checkChoice.html)
 * [checkSubset](http://mllg.github.io/checkmate/man/checkSubset.html)

-What can be checked: Choices like "A", "B" or "C" or a subet of those.
+What can be checked: Choices like "A", "B" or "C" or a subset of those.

 ### Vectors and factors: